Compatibility After Effects Please check exact version compatibility under the "COMPATIBILITY" tab below

 - Photoshop must be installed on your system

-- "Convert Grids to Guides" might take a few seconds
+- "Convert Grids to Guides" may take a few seconds to take effect

 You don't need to do anything manually in Photoshop – the entire process of creating the guides is automated.
-And although it might take a few seconds, it is definitely the fastest way to create snappable guides grids in After Effects.
+Although it may take a few seconds, it is certainly the fastest way to create snappable guide grids in After Effects.

 |After Effects||CC 2018, CC 2017, CC 2015.3, CC 2015, CC 2014, CC, CS6, CS5.5, CS5, CS4|